SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/BoundaryConstraints/README.md

 #Boundary Constraints Sample

-This sample demonstrate  how to limit the interaction done inside a diagram within a page.
-Boundary constraints defines a boundary for the diagram inside that the interaction should be done.
-Boundary constraints allows to set Diagram, Infinity and Page behaviour.
+This sample demonstrates how to limit the interaction done inside a diagram within a page.
+The boundary constraints defines a boundary for the diagram inside that the interaction should be done.
+The boundary constraints allow you to set Diagram, Infinity, and Page behaviour.

 Demo:
 https://blazor.syncfusion.com/demos/diagramcomponent/constraints?theme=fluent